Danny Way: Waiting for Lightning

-In early 2012, a public announcement was released for a documentary in which Way's life is explored.
+In early 2012, a documentary on Way's life, produced and directed by Jacob Rosenberg, was released by Samuel Goldwyn Films.
 Entitled Waiting for Lightning, the film focuses on the details of the first four decades of Way's life, including his childhood, the development that led to his career as a professional skateboarder, and a major project that was being constructed in China around the same time period that the documentary was being filmed.

 Way embarked on a tour in support of the documentary that included presentations in Canada and Australia.
 While Way was in Australia to promote the film, Australian skateboard photographer Steve Gourlay created a portrait of Way standing at Federation Square in Melbourne, Australia.
 Way was also photographed at the Melbourne premiere with Australian vert skateboarders Dom Kekich and Tas Pappas.

 Music

 Way has been involved in numerous musical projects, such as "Escalera", a band formed with fellow professional skateboarder Bob Burnquist.
 Way revealed in the 2013 Jenkem interview that he had most recently collaborated with hip hop artists such as Mod Sun and Stevie J, explaining that he gravitates towards electronic and hip hop music producers.
 Way stated that his most recent collaborations have been "a good influence" in an educational sense, as his previous musical experiences have primarily involved guitar and "organic" instruments.
 An accompanying photograph for the published interview depicts Way seated in front of his home music studio.